Relational Dissonance in Human-AI Interactions: The Case of Knowledge Work: Methods

 Each case was analyzed following a three-stage interpretive process.
 First, we conducted an inductive close reading of the chatlogs, identifying key moments, tensions, and shifts in the human-AI dialog.
 Second, we incorporated pre-session survey responses to situate these observations within each participant's attitudes, expectations, and concerns about AI.
 Third, we examined participants' image selections and descriptions to reveal the implicit frameworks and affective qualities shaping their AI interactions, grounding all interpretations in each participant's own articulated meanings.

 \textbf{Collective Sense-Making and Interaction Patterns.}\quad In parallel to the IPA, we applied \emph{thematic analysis} \cite{Braun2022} to identify patterns within group-level data (group discussions).
-The analyst \begin{inparaenum} \item read and re-read the data to become familiar with the content, \item took initial notes on potential themes that emerged during this process, \item generated initial codes using both inductive and deductive approaches, and \item discussed the initial codes with the other authors to refine them and resolved any disagreements. \end{inparaenum} The analyst then \begin{inparaenum} \item applied all agreed-upon codes to segments of group discussions, \item grouped together codes with similar semantic meaning to form initial themes, refining and organizing them around semantic axes, and \item constructed the narrative explaining the themes and their relationships. \end{inparaenum}
+In doing so, the participants’ perspectives, as expressed during in worksheets and collective activities, were also taken into account.
+The analyst (1) transcribed the data from our recordings, (2) read and re-read the data to become familiar with the content, (3) took initial notes on potential themes that emerged during this process, (4) generated initial codes using both inductive and deductive approaches, and (5) discussed the initial codes with the other authors to refine them and resolved any disagreements.
+The analyst then (6) applied all agreed-upon codes to segments of group discussions, (7) grouped together codes with similar semantic meaning to form initial themes, refining and organizing them around semantic axes, and (8) constructed the narrative explaining the themes and their relationships.